orenteriab/SumMetricSystem/README.md

 # To check the sum of values of a specific metric
 curl \
   -H 'Authorization: Bearer ishallpass' \
-  -v \ # This flag is completely optional, but you know, it helps some times.
+  -v \
   'http://localhost:3000/metric/visitors/sum'
 ```

+Note: `-v` is a completely optional flag, but sometimes it helps a lot.

 ### Service structure